 - Include a clear call to action: A vague CTA can deter customers from taking action.
 Make sure your CTA is explicit so upgrading is a straightforward and simple process.

 - Make it relevant: Sending irrelevant offers can frustrate your customers.
-Personalize offers based on customer segments to show you’re offering a solution, rather than a gimmick.
+Personalise offers based on customer segments to show you’re offering a solution, rather than a gimmick.

 - Bundle products together: Recommend products that are complementary and go well together.
 For instance, if someone purchases a laptop computer, offer accessories like external hard drives at discounted prices.
 It lets your customer save more money while getting more value out of their overall purchase.

 A loyalty program is an obvious, and essential, part of any churn management strategy.
 It can be as simple as offering discounts for regular customers or as complex as hosting an annual gala for your best clients.

 However, loyalty programs are often ineffective.
 Research shows that members are active in less than half of their loyalty programs.
 And loyalty programs that go unused are not renewed.